nwillc/genfuncs/CONTRIBUTING.md

 Issues are welcome however we don't have a lot of resources so:

  - Don't look for fixes on prior versions.
-Even if upgrading is painful please try the latest version of the package and Go before asking for a change.
+Even if upgrading is painful please try the latest version of the package and Go before raising an issue.

 ## Code